Sam-Martin/leankit-powershell/Readme.md

 ## Cmdlets
 Singularly named cmdlets are wrappers of their plurally named counterparts with a simpler set of parameters.
 It is highly recommended that multiple commands of the same type are wrapped up into the more complex parameter set of the pluralised cmdlet for the sake of efficiency.
-(Otherwise an HTTP request will occur per cmd!)
+(Otherwise an HTTP request will occur per item created/updated/deleted)

 * Add-LeanKitCard
 * Add-LeanKitCards